nito9999/RebornRecDecomp/README.md

 # RebornRecDecomp
-this will be a compilable decomp of rebornrec v5.2.0 build
+This will be a compilable decomp of RebornRec v5.2.0 build.

-rebornrec server build 5.0.0 onwords is c++
+RebornRec server build 5.0.0 onwards is C++..